ethanjli/phyllo/presentation.md

 ## Document

-The __document link__ enables exchange of structured data with arbitrary contents over a link providing byte buffer exchange, by serializing payloads with an application protocol-specified schema.
+The __document link__ enables exchange of structured data with arbitrary contents over a link providing byte buffer exchange, by serializing payloads with an application protocol-specified schema; any unit of structured data is called a __document__.
 Each document link is initialized to support exactly one serialization format - applications which need to communicate over multiple serialization formats should use multiple document links multiplexed with a Ported Buffer Link.

 ### Basic Description

 - Data unit name: Document
-- Payload type: application data (serialized body or document tree)
+- Payload type: application data (serialized body or specific data or generic document tree)
 - Layer name: Document Link
 - Protocol type: `presentation/document`
 - Protocol type code: `0x40`